 No Fees Upfront

 When you retain the services of one of our car accident lawyers, you don’t have to pay anything upfront.
 Our primary goal isn’t getting paid, it’s helping you win a fair settlement against the insurance company.
 We only get paid if we win you compensation.
 If we can’t win compensation for your claim, you owe us nothing.

 While it’s true that there are predatory law firms out there only trying to steal your settlement away, we aren’t like them.
 With more than 20 years of dedicated service to our clients, we have the results and testimonials that show our work ethic and honesty.
 You can trust us to fight hard on your behalf and get you the money you need to move forward and heal from your accident.

 Talk to a Lawyer for Free

-You don’t need to face the aftermath of an accident yourself.
-Let the attorneys of John Foy & Associates give you a FREE consultation about your case.
-Call us at 404-400-4000 or fill out the form to your right and get a FREE consultation today.
+You don’t need to face the aftermath of an accident by yourself.
+Let the car accident attorneys at John Foy & Associates give you a free consultation about your case.
+To schedule an appointment, don’t hesitate to call us or contact us online.
+We are available 24/7.